ballerina-attic/resiliency-circuit-breaker/README.md

         // Initialize the response message to send back to the client http:InResponse inResponse = {};
         http:HttpConnectorError err;
-        // Extract the items from the json payload json items = request.getJsonPayload().items;
+        // Extract the items from the JSON payload json items = request.getJsonPayload().items;
-        // Send bad request message to the client if request don't contain items JSON if (items == null) {
+        // Send bad request message to the client if the request does not contain items JSON if (items == null) {
-            outResponse.setStringPayload("Error : Please check the input json payload");
+            outResponse.setStringPayload("Error: Please check the input JSON payload");
-            // set the response code as 400 to indicate a bad request outResponse.statusCode = 400;
+            // Set the response code as 400 to indicate a bad request outResponse.statusCode = 400;
             _ = httpConnection.respond(outResponse);
             return;